erusson/Artist-Visibility/README.md

 # Artist Visibility

-An interactive web-based visualization to tell a story and develop insights on artist popularity
+An interactive web-based visualization to help stakeholders interpret data and develop insights on artist popularity